 Geologists think that the Paleozoic marine transgressions and regressions were the result of the decrease and increase in the size of glaciers covering the lands.

-How do the scientists date the shale?
-Is this absolute or relative dating?
+- How do the scientists date the shale?

-How do scientists use sedimentary facies to recognize a marine regression?
+- How do scientists use sedimentary facies to recognize a marine transgression or regression?

 - What are the possible causes of a marine transgression?

 - What are the possible causes of a marine regression?

 - How do geologists know that there were two transgressions and regressions in the Mesozoic?